dortania/USB-Map-Guide-Legacy/README.md

 And now when we take into account the quirk `XhciPortLimit`, you can see *why* data corruption can happen.
 As we're pushing past the 0xF limit and going into someone else's space.
 So avoid this quirk when possible.

+> What about USB hubs?

+USB Hubs attached to one of your USB controller's ports have a different kind of port limit.
+In total, a single USB port can be split into 127 ports.
+This includes USB hubs attached to USB hubs

 ## Now with the backstory done, lets head to [System Preparations](/system-preparation.md)